silaspe/maths/docs/actual_repo.md

   else
     return Asterisk(x,Asterisk(x,y - 1,n),n - 1)

-  (coment) this makes sense if you think about it.
+  (comment) this makes sense if you think about it.
 ```
 ### asterisk operator (python)